The Petlibro Granary Smart Camera Feeder ($79) is the best smart pet feeder — top-rated for schedule reliability, jam resistance.

 What is the best automated pet feeder in 2026?

 PETLIBRO Granary WIFI for most people — best jam-resistance, good app, works with Alexa and Google Home.
 PetSafe Smart Feed 2.0 for precise portion control or dogs with dietary requirements.
+If you're looking for a deep dive into feeder mechanics, portion accuracy, and wet food options beyond smart home integration, PetPalHQ has detailed automatic cat feeder reviews with head-to-head comparisons tested by a former veterinary technician.

 Do smart pet feeders work during power outages?